On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Experimental Details and Additional Experiments

 \subsection{Synthetic Gaussian Mixture Model}

 We choose the data distribution $\P$ as a mixture of three Gaussian components in dimension $d=100$:

 Since the distribution is given, we assume that the sampling algorithms have access to the ground-truth score function.
 We set the batch size as 1000 and patch size $Q=10$ for chained Langevin dynamics.
-We use $T \in \set{10^3, 10^4, 10^5, 10^6}$ iterations for vanilla, annealed, and chained Langevin dynamics.
+We use $T \in \set{10^3, 10^4, 10^5, 10^6}$ iterations for vanilla and chained Langevin dynamics.
+A sample $\lgv$ is clustered in mode 1 if it satisfies $\nm{\lgv-\muo}^2 \le 5d$ and $\nm{\lgv-\muo}^2 \le \nm{\lgv-\rvmu_2}^2$; in mode 2 if $\nm{\lgv-\rvmu_2}^2 \le 5d$ and $\nm{\lgv-\muo}^2 > \nm{\lgv-\rvmu_2}^2$; and in mode 0 otherwise.
 The initial samples are i.i.d. chosen from $\P^{(0)}$, $\P^{(1)}$, or $\P^{(2)}$, and the results are presented in Figures \ref{fig:syn:mode0}, \ref{fig:syn:mode1}, and \ref{fig:syn:mode2} respectively.
 The two subfigures above the dashed line illustrate the samples from the initial distribution and target distribution, and the subfigures below the dashed line are the samples generated by different algorithms.
-A sample $\lgv$ is clustered in mode 1 if it satisfies $\nm{\lgv-\muo}^2 \le 5d$ and $\nm{\lgv-\muo}^2 \le \nm{\lgv-\rvmu_2}^2$; in mode 2 if $\nm{\lgv-\rvmu_2}^2 \le 5d$ and $\nm{\lgv-\muo}^2 > \nm{\lgv-\rvmu_2}^2$; and in mode 0 otherwise.
-The experiments were run on an Intel Xeon CPU with 2.90GHz.
+Furthermore, in Figures \ref{fig:syn:mode0_patch}, \ref{fig:syn:mode1_patch} and \ref{fig:syn:mode2_patch} we demonstrate the effect of different values of $Q \in \{1,4,10,20,50\}$ on the convergence of Chained-LD.
+We can observe that for dimension $d=100$, a moderate patch size $Q \in \{1,4,10\}$ has similar performance, a large patch size $Q=20$ needs more steps to find the other two modes, while an overly-large patch size $Q=50$ almost cannot find other modes.

+We further numerically evaluate the performance of LD and Chained-LD in other Gaussian mixture models.
+We consider an in-between mode $\probz = \gN(\0_d, 10\mI_d)$ in dimension $d=100$ with weight $\wz = 0.01$, and the other modes have the same weight, the same covariance matrix but different mean, i.e., $\probi = \gN(\mui, 0.1\mI_d)$ and $\wi = 0.99/k$.
+The first two coordinates of $\mui$ are chosen as shown in Figures \ref{fig:syn:mix9} and \ref{fig:syn:mix10}, and the other coordinates of $\mui$ are set to be 0.
+The numerical results in Figures \ref{fig:syn:mix9} and \ref{fig:syn:mix10} are consistent with our previous analysis.